 The Sumitomo Chemical Group is working in unison to reduce its environmental impact.
 Specifically, we have set out goals in each field, including protecting the atmosphere and aquatic environments, conserving resources and managing waste, properly managing chemical substances, protecting biodiversity, and protecting soil environments.
-Each worksite is striving to enhance its initiatives aimed at achieving these goals.
+Each worksite and Group company is striving to enhance its initiatives aimed at achieving these goals.

-Over the course of the three years of the new medium-term Corporate Business Plan (FY2019–2021) we aim to continue strengthening and enhancing our initiatives based on voluntary control and further enhance the level of activity undertaken by the consolidated Group.
+Over the course of the three years of the current Corporate Business Plan (FY2019–2021) we aim to continue strengthening and enhancing our initiatives based on voluntary control and further enhance the level of activity undertaken by the consolidated Group.
 We also strive to more accurately and quickly disclose environmental performance indicators.

 We are focusing on the following specific measures.